 Your mobile phone will never be 100% secure, so it is important to be aware of the risks it poses to your digital security.

 Be aware that your phone can be traced back to you through a number of ways.
 These include:

 - The IMEI number: This uniquely identifies the hardware of your mobile and is usually found inside the phone, printed on the battery.

 - The IMSI number: This uniquely identifies the SIM card.

-- The phone number: This is often included in meta information on a number of apps that may be on your phone and will be on the mobile phones of anyone you contact, if they choose to save your number and your name.
+- The phone number: This is often included in meta-information on apps on your phone and will be on the mobile phones of anyone you contact.

-- Apps on your phone: These can often reveal specific information, known as metadata, including your phone’s make, model and location.
+- Apps: These can often reveal specific information, known as metadata, including your phone’s make, model and location.
 You need to read and understand the permissions of each of the apps on your phone.